DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

   --set "slack_channel=my-slack-channel-name"
 ```

+There are also various other variables you're able to set as easily as above.
+Please see: [values.yaml](https://github.com/DevOps-Nirvana/Kubernetes-Volume-Autoscaler/blob/master/helm-chart/values.yaml#L9) for all the simple values to adjust this service.
+In addition, review the rest of that file if you'd like to adjust other things (like resource limits, node selectors, taints/tolerances, adding labels, etc).

 ### Advanced helm usage...
 ```bash
 # To update your local knowledge of remote repos, you may need to do this before upgrading...